aziezahmed/podcast-player/README.rst

     $ podcast

-For more details run with the help option
+For more details run with the help option.

 .. code-block:: bash